-A new survey has found that over half of dog owners would rather kiss their puppers than their partners.
+A poll by Riley’s Organics, an organic dog food brand in the US, found that over half of dog owners would rather kiss their dogs than their partners.
 Amongst those surveyed, 52 percent gave their dogs more kisses than their spouses, and 61 percent said they kissed their dogs full on the mouth.

 Now, even if it is true that dog’s mouths are cleaner than a human’s, you really should not willfully ignore your dog’s ass breath.

 That’s because some studies have found that while dogs’ mouths have a different mix of microbes than yours, they do still contain over 600 varieties – nearly as many as the over 615 varieties counted so far in human mouths.

 Those microbes aren’t good for your dog and could lead to trouble down the road.
 Not only is a dog’s oral health a good indication of its general health, some vets actually believe bad oral health is linked to the development of certain serious diseases in a dog’s golden years.

 Such long-reaching consequences aside, doggie teeth, like yours, can get all tartared and plagued up over just 36 hours if they aren’t cleaned, resulting in ever-worsening doggy breath.

 Over time, this can cause caries (dental decay) and lead to premature loss of teeth.
 Oral health negligence is why many local dogs are boh-gay by the time they reach the ripe old age of just 10.

 That also means your best friend will not get to enjoy all the delicious noms you want to share in his silver years.
 That’s a shame!

 So even if you can put up with his stinky kisses, it pays to adopt the following best practices to keep his teeth so clean, you could eat off them.